Founded in 1850 in Nihonbashi-Odenma-cho, Chuo-ku.

 • North and South America Manju

-• Buddha Ransai Manju
+• Buddhist Ransai Manju

 In 1951, the shopkeeper made use of Western confectionery techniques learned during the Taisho era.